-- In the unlikely event a static-caused fire occurs when refueling, leave the nozzle in the fill pipe and back away from the vehicle.
+- in the fill pipe and back away from the vehicle.
 Notify the station attendant immediately. - Do not over-fill or top-off your vehicle tank, which can cause gasoline spillage. - Avoid prolonged breathing of gasoline vapors.
 Use gasoline only in open areas that get plenty of fresh air.
 Keep your face away from the nozzle or container opening. - Always re-install the fuel cap correctly before departing.